ASU-VDA-Lab/2024_ICCAD_Contest_Gate_Sizing_Benchmark/src/intermediate_file_generator/README.md

 <instanceName>,<staticPower>
 ```
-"output_pin_cap" is the sum of the sink pins' capacitance.
-You can get it by subtracting the "total_cap" with "net_cap" from the net properties IR Table.
+"output_pin_cap" is the sum of the sink pins' capacitance and the net capacitance.